 Day 10: from Bukhara to Khiva.
 The 280-mile journey starts and finishes in an unspoilt landscape of green fields, plentiful trees and adobe farmsteads, while the central section is undulating desert, specked with tufty shrubs that are briefly green in the spring.
 There are periodic sightings of the meandering Oxus, the mighty river crossed by Alexander the Great in 329 BC.
 Reach Khiva in time for a walk to the Khan's palace before dinner.
-Overnight Khiva.
+First of two nights in Khiva

 Day 11: Khiva.
 No modern intrusions spoil the timeless fabric within a rectangle of crenellated and turreted ramparts.
 Most of the buildings are 19th-century, but such was Khiva's isolation and conservatism that to the inexpert eye they could date to any time from the 16th or even 13th century.
 The Friday Mosque, a forest of carved wooden columns some dating to the 10th century, the Tash Hauli Palace, whose harem quarters constitute the loveliest secular spaces in Central Asia, and the Paklavan Mahmoud Mausoleum where tiled interiors reach a peak of opulence.
-Late evening flight to Tashkent, arriving shortly after midnight.
-Overnight Tashkent.